Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 Phishing Club automatically checks for new versions and will notify you when updates are available.

-When a new update is ready, an Update Available
+When a new update is ready, an Update Available notification appears in the bottom

-right corner of the interface.
+right corner of the page.

-For manual updates, download the latest binary using the Update
+For manual updates, download the latest binary using the Update button in the page.

-If your service was installed using the --install
+If your service was installed using the --install flag and runs via systemd, you

-can perform the update using the --update
+can perform the update using the --update flag on the new binary.

 For manually configured instances, replace the current binary with the latest version and restart the service manually.

-If you installed Phishing Club using the --install
+If you installed Phishing Club using the --install flag, you can uninstall using

-the --uninstall
+the --uninstall flag.

 Warning: The uninstall process removes the user/group, systemd service, and all files including the database.
 This action cannot be undone.